The Archer (album): Promotion

 Her lead single, "Crying All The Time" was released on June 13, 2019.
 The music video was directed by Joseph Bird.

 Three more singles, "Saving Grace", "The Archer" and "Howl", were released before the album.

 Critical reception

 The Archer was met with universal acclaim reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 84, based on 4 reviews.

 Track listing

-All tracks written by Alexandra Savior.
+All tracks written by Alexandra McDermott and produced by Sam Cohen.